 A PCIe WiFi card plugs into the PCI express port in your computer.
 For those of you who are building your computer, finding this port should be accessible.
 However, it can be a bit nerve-wracking for first-timers.

 Once you’ve installed it, the PCIe WiFi card will give you boosted networking power.
 Generally speaking, they work with two antennas (some have three), enhancing the WiFi signal reception.

 ✅ Is a PCIe WiFi Card Better Than a USB WiFi Card?

 Typically, PCIe WiFi cards are preferred if you want more bandwidth, incredible stability, and insanely fast speeds.
 USB WiFi cards, on the other hand, are preferred by average users who want decent speeds.

-As far as money goes, you will pay more for a PCIe WiFi card due to the higher quality results you’ll receive.
+You will pay more for a PCIe WiFi card as far as money goes due to the higher quality results you’ll receive.
 So, if money is tight, people will say that a USB wifi card is better.

 Overall, if money isn’t an issue, you want the best of the best, and you don’t mind the trickier install, PCIe WiFi cards are better.